How to sample DNA

 Improve feed efficiency

 Cows and calves that are more efficient converting feed enhance the bottom line.
-For example, selecting females with lower RFI and higher ADG can improve efficiency of gain in your herd.
-Heifers will reach maturity on less feed.
-And the calves will have better feed to gain.
-You can use this potential to guide how you sort, manage, sell, ship or retain pens of feeders that are pre-sorted into calf groups with similar potential, for more uniform time to finish and other efficiencies
+For example, selecting females with lower RFI and higher ADG scores can improve efficiency of post-weaning gain.
+You can use this potential to guide how you sort, manage, sell, ship or retain pens of feeders that are pre-sorted into calf groups with similar potential.

 Why not know and manage carcass merit long before you sell your cattle?
 You can select heifers that will transmit higher-quality carcasses to their progeny.
 You can pre-sort high-quality cattle and lower-potential cattle to feed, manage and market each group appropriately.
-Predicting carcass potential is important whether you are selling weaned feeder calves or retaining calves to finish.
+Predicting carcass potential a key to success when retaining calves to finish.

 Solving a specific problem

-Some producers wish to address a key issue in their cow herd.
-An example may be a goal to improve conception rates in two-year-old heifers.
-Retaining weaned heifers with the best Igenity heifer-pregnancy scores – plus buying calving-ease bulls with heifer-pregnancy EPDs in the top 30% of their breed – would save years of guesswork.
+Some producers wish to address an issue in their cow herd.
+A common goal is to improve conception rates in two-year-old heifers.
+Retaining weaned heifers with the best Igenity heifer-pregnancy scores – plus buying calving-ease bulls with heifer-pregnancy EPDs in the top 30% of their breed – can save years of guesswork.

 Making general progress

 A selection index allows you to put selection pressure on multiple traits at the same time.
-An Igenity Production Index is based on standard, industry-accepted values.
+Igenity Indexes are based on standard, industry-accepted values.
 The basis of these indexes is transparently listed on your report.
-The reports emphasize maternal traits, due to their critical importance in cow/calf production, while balancing them with feed-efficiency and carcass traits.
-You can build your own index online, if you wish, and use that to move your herd ahead.
+Build your own index online, if you wish, and use that to move your herd ahead.
 Our territory managers are available to help you set up an index for your operation.